 3. Focus on what you are looking forward to:

 Refocus your attention towards the good things you are looking forward to rather than dwelling on what’s now gone (time off).
-The New Year is shiny and bright.
+The New Year (or any new season) is shiny and bright.
 Find the nuggets that invite you forward.

 4. Create a meaningful goal: